Biometeorology Lab

 Soil FUNgi in the FARMing landscapes (FUNFARM)

+Healthy soil is a strategic natural resource.
+In the light of European Green Deal, UN Sustainable Development Goals, and current global challenges, we need to: (1) assess and model soil biota diversity in farming landscapes;(2) understand functioning of farmland soil biota in landscapes of different complexity;(3) incorporate the meaning of soil biota for people involved in and impacted by green transition in diversity-based management guidelines.
 Focusing on a key soil organism group, plant beneficial arbuscular mycorrhizal fungi (AMF), we will model their occurrence in Estonia as a consequence of landscape complexity and farm management; clarify the mechanistic roles of AMF in soil N2O emissions and N cycle; and involve farmers as co-creators and co-communicators in living lab trials and action groups.
+We will develop regionally informed evidence-based soil biota management guidelines aiming at biodiversity preservation with no compromise on agricultural productivity.

-Project participants: Kaido Soosaar
+People involved: Kaido Soosaar

 Funding: Estonian Research Council